 There are a number of rewards cards that offer cash back for each dollar spent, but they don’t all work in the same way.
 Some cash back credit cards let you earn a flat rate of rewards regardless of what you buy, while others have rotating rewards categories that change each quarter.
 From there, you’ll also find cash back cards that offer tiered rewards for different types of purchases.

-The Capital One Savor Cash Rewards Credit Card* and Capital One SavorOne Cash Rewards Credit Card are two popular rewards credit cards that fall in the latter category.
-Both cards offer bonus rewards for dining, entertainment, popular streaming services and grocery store purchases, but the cards vary on annual fees and rewards rates.
+The Capital One SavorOne Cash Rewards Credit Card is a popular cash back credit card that falls in the latter category.
+This card, along with the discontinued Capital One Savor Cash Rewards Credit Card*, offers bonus rewards for dining, entertainment, popular streaming services and grocery store purchases, but the cards vary on annual fees and rewards rates.
+We break down what counts as entertainment to Capital One, as well as how to maximize your card earnings.

 • Movie theaters